 Paying Outstanding Tax

 Making payments for tax that is due can represent some extra work, but it is generally the case that your payment will be taken more quickly than payments will be made to those who are owed refunds.
-To begin with, it should be noted that you are not required to make any other payments if you are a basic rate tax-payer, even though you are only taxed at 20%.
-The difference is yours to keep.
+Basic rate taxpayers don't need to pay additional tax on savings interest that falls within their £1,000 Personal Savings Allowance.
+Any interest above this allowance is taxed at 20% and is usually collected through PAYE code adjustments.
 However, if you are a higher rate taxpayer, it is your responsibility to inform your Tax Office of how much interest you have received.
 Again, the way in which you do this will depend on your circumstances.

 If you are a self-assessment taxpayer, the process is simple; you just need to declare your savings interest on your tax return, and HM Revenue & Customs (HMRC) will calculate accordingly.
 Similarly, if you completed a Self-Assessment form during the previous tax year but now pay tax through PAYE, your outstanding tax will be automatically deducted from your wage packet via PAYE.